 Policies

 To receive the Bachelor of Fine Arts or Bachelor of Arts degree, students must meet the requirements of the College of Art and take academic courses with other undergraduates.
 Work in art and design can be combined with studies in architecture, business, engineering, humanities, natural and social sciences, and the other arts.
 Students may take these courses for educational and intellectual enrichment or in direct correlation with their primary interests.
-Courses in University College do not count toward degree requirements.
+Courses in the School of Continuing & Professional Studies do not count toward degree requirements.

 Enrollment Status